OI-wiki/i18n/docs/search/heuristic.md

 ## Introduction

-In simple terms, heuristic search is a technique that analyzes both taking and non-taking operations, and select a better solution (or delete the invalid solution).
+In simple terms, heuristic search is a technique that analyzes the results of both performing and not performing operations, and select a better solution or remove the invalid solutions.

 Since the concept is too abstract, we will take a few examples to explain.